JuanitaSmith/capstone_movie_recommendation/README.md

 ---

+Ranked-based recommendations
-Ranked-based recommendations are used for new users correctly returned the expected top 20 movies described above in the metrics section.
+that are used for new users, correctly returned the expected top 20 movies described above in the metrics section.

 <img src="images/webapp_rank.png" alt="Web application design" width=1000>